 - Food allergy

-- Chronic spontaneous urticaria (hives) and angioedema
+- Chronic spontaneous urticaria, also known as hives, and angioedema

-- Anaphylaxis — assessment, management plans, and adrenaline autoinjector training
+- Anaphylaxis assessment, management plans, and adrenaline autoinjector training

 Immunodeficiency

-- Primary immunodeficiency (e.g. common variable immunodeficiency)
+- Primary immunodeficiency, such as common variable immunodeficiency

 - Hypersensitivity pneumonitis